For many of us, the holiday season can quickly become anything but holly jolly.

 Work near windows whenever possible, take walks outside on bright days, and be conscious of taking advantage of the light when you can – studies show that it can help release serotonin, reduce stress, and boost your vitamin D levels.
 And while we’re discussing Vitamin D, be sure to ask your doctor or chiropractor about folding Vitamin D supplements into your health regimen; sometimes called the “sunshine vitamin,” Vitamin D has been shown to help fight disease, improve bone health, and ward off depression.

 3.)
 Keep Up Your Healthy Habits

-Platters of Christmas cookies, cross-country flights, anxiety-inducing dinners with distant relatives… The everyday stressors of the holiday season add up.
-As they do, it’s easy to feel like cutting corners on your diet and fitness regimens.
+Platters of Christmas cookies, cross-country flights, anxiety-inducing dinners with distant relatives… The everyday stresses of the holiday season add up.
+As they do, it’s easy to feel like cutting corners on your wellness regimen.